dotayush/materials/README.md

 build 7.4.1 (which i used) for exchange-functionals other than `pbe`.
-- certain exchange-functionals (eg. SCAN) require norm-conserving pseudopotentials to be used. i used `sg15_oncv_upf_2020-02-06.tar.gz SG15 ONCV potentials in UPF format` from [SG15 ONCV potentials](http://www.quantum-simulation.org/potentials/sg15_oncv/) for this purpose. you are still required to rename them and update your `.env` file if working with such functionals.
+- certain exchange-functionals (eg. SCAN) require norm-conserving pseudopotentials to be used. i used `sg15_oncv_upf_2020-02-06.tar.gz SG15 ONCV potentials in UPF format` from [SG15 ONCV potentials](http://www.quantum-simulation.org/potentials/sg15_oncv/) for this purpose. you are still required to rename them just like the normal psuedos and update your `.env` file if working with such functionals.

 ### license.